-Bulimia is a serious psychiatric illness, an eating disorder in which the person regularly binge-eats and then tries to compensate for that behavior by over-exercising and purging (by vomiting and/or using laxatives).
+It is an eating disorder in which a person binge eats and then tries to compensate by over-exercising and purging, either through vomiting or the use of laxatives.

 Contents of this article:

 What is bulimia nervosa and how do can recognize it?

 Bulimia involves episodes of bingeing on food followed by purging.

 The two major symptoms of bulimia nervosa are recurrent bingeing on food, followed by purging, to compensate for the overeating.